10

 Oh man, I’ve done beaded trim work for one of my costumes, and it’s gorgeous but takes SO LONG.
 The shiny is worth it, though.

-On , Deborah Ericson said:
+Deborah Ericson

 I found a kindred spirit in edging cuffs!!
 I find silk ties ( thrift stores and like) and use the bias fabric to line cuffs and necklines as couture finishing touches as introduction to the jewelry on the skin.
 It is so becoming…and our fashions today need that special touch to say we are worth the extra to not only extend the life of an older suit jacket but to continue the beauty of our everyday lives.